ScrappyCocco/castle-crash/README.md

 ## Used assets

-All assets used are free to use under the Creative Commons CC0 license.
+All assets used are from [Kenney's assets](https://kenney.nl/assets/category:3D) and free to use under the Creative Commons CC0 license.

 You can find a summary of the used in the [ASSETS](ASSETS.md) file.